 There is an entire St. Norbert College website, www.snc.edu/planning, dedicated to assist you in all aspects of programming, fund raising, and/or sponsoring trips and retreats. whether you are a novice and don't even know how to get started, or an old pro who just needs a few of the necessary forms (off campus event forms, performer contracts, etc), Planning offers what you need in an easy to use format.

 Student Activity Fee Allocation Committee

 The Student Activity Fee Allocation Committee is responsible for allocating both the annual allocations and special grants throughout the academic year.
 They have a very informative and helpful website that can shed some light on the allocation process for those who know nothing or a little, and they also have "how to" sections for those that are already receiving student activity fee funding.
 Check them out http://www.snc.edu/safac.

 Student Organization Resource Room

 The Student Organization Resource Room is located on the second floor of the Campus Center.
 All organization mailboxes are located here.
-Other amenities include sign making supplies (texas markers and banner paper included), letter making equipment, and networked computers for organizational use.
+Other amenities include sign making supplies (permanent markers and banner paper included), letter making equipment, and networked computers for organizational use.
 Poster markers can be checked out at the Campus Center front desk or the intramural office on the second floor.
 SGA, E2K and RHA Offices are located on the third floor of the Campus Center